Search for projects by name

 OP stack chains are pursuing the EVM Equivalence model.
 No changes to smart contracts are required regardless of the language they are written in, i.e. anything deployed on L1 can be deployed on L2.

-This contract verifies zk proof (if provided).
-There is a temporary backdoor allowing to call this contract without the proof.
+This contract verifies ZK proofs (if provided).
+There is an intentional dummy backdoor allowing to call this contract without a proof.

 Main entry point for users depositing ERC20 token that do not require custom gateway.